Sharp microlocal Kakeya--Nikodym estimates for eigenfunctions with applications: Introduction

 \end{conjecture}

-H\"ormander operators provide a variable-coefficient framework that underlies both the Fourier restriction phenomena and many problems in harmonic analysis on Riemannian manifolds.
+H\"ormander operators provide a variable-coefficient framework that underlies both the Fourier restriction phenomena and many other problems in harmonic analysis.
 Motivated by the connection to Euclidean Fourier analysis, H\"ormander \cite{hormander1973oscillatory} initiated the program of determining the optimal $(q,p)$ range for which the following estimate is true: